Why ABP.IO Platform?

 Customization has different types and levels;

 - ABP Framework itself is highly customizable.
 You can almost replace and override any service.
-3rd-party dependencies are abstracted and generally multiple alternatives are provided.
-You can implement your own integrations to extend the framework.
+3rd-party dependencies are abstracted, and generally, multiple alternatives are provided.
+You can implement your integrations to extend the framework.

-- Modules are designed to be customizable and extensible from database to the user interface.
-The Framework provides a standard extensibility model that is implemented wherever possible.
+- Modules are designed to be customizable and extensible from the database to the user interface.
+The Framework provides a standard extensibility model implemented wherever possible.

 - Modules are designed as layered and compatible with different architectures.
-They can be used as a part of a monolithic application or they can be deployed as standalone microservices with their own databases.
+They can be used as part of a monolithic application or deployed as standalone microservices with their own databases.

-- Modules are independent from each other.
-You can remove one module without touching to others.
+- Modules are independent of each other.
+You can remove one module without touching others.

 For most of the applications, these are more than necessary.
-However, it can not be the same freedom as the code in your own solution.
-For such cases, you can always replace a module by its source code when you want to completely change it.
+However, it can be different from the code in your solution.
+You can always replace a module with its source code when you want to change it completely.
 For ABP Commercial modules, we always provide a source code option.